Dracyr/SummerSinger/README.md

-# GrooveLion
+# SummerSinger

-GrooveLion (name pending until i come up with something better) is going to be a music player, the plan is that you are going to put it on a raspberry-pi, and then control it from a web interface.
+SummerSinger is a self-hosted music player, the plan is that you are going to put it on a raspberry-pi, and then control it from a web interface.

 ## Phoenix
 To start your Phoenix app: